Improving Molecular Design by Stochastic Iterative Target Augmentation

 We treat the output of the \textit{in silico} evaluators from \citet{bickerton2012quantifying} and \citet{olivecrona2017molecular} as ground truth, and we use them only during test-time evaluation to simulate a real-world scenario.\footnote{Although the Chemprop model we use in our filter is quite powerful, it fails to perfectly approximate the ground truth models for both QED and DRD2.
 The test set RMSE between our Chemprop model and the ground truth is 0.015 on the QED task and 0.059 on DRD2, where both properties range from 0 to 1.}

 \textbf{Evaluation Metrics.} During evaluation, we are interested both in the probability that the model finds a successful modification for a given molecule, as well as the diversity of the successful modifications when there are multiple.
-Thus we translate each molecule in the test set $Z=20$ times, yielding candidate modifications $Y_1 \dots Y_Z$ (not necessarily distinct), and use the following two evaluation metrics:
+Thus we translate each molecule in the test set $Z=20$ times,\footnote{Our budget constraint $Z$ limits the number of accesses to the \textit{ground truth} evaluator, not the proxy predictor.
+In practice the ground truth evaluator is expensive while the proxy is cheap.} yielding candidate modifications $Y_1 \dots Y_Z$ (not necessarily distinct), and use the following two evaluation metrics:

 \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=0pt] \item \textit{Success}: The fraction of molecules $X$ for which \textit{any} of the outputs $Y_1 \dots Y_Z$ meet the required similarity and property constraints (specified previously for each task).
 This is our main metric. \item \textit{Diversity}: For each molecule $X$, we measure the average Tanimoto distance (defined as $1-\mathrm{sim}(Y_i,Y_j)$) between pairs within the set of successfully translated compounds among $Y_1 \dots Y_Z$.
 If there are one or fewer successful translations then the diversity is $0$.
 We average this quantity across all test precursors $X$. \end{enumerate}